saviogl/saviogl.github.io/_posts/2016-02-06-unix-overview-for-macosx-users-part-III.markdown

 $ chmod [options] mode filename
 {% endhighlight %}

-The 'mode part specifies how the permissions are going to be changed.
-It's composed by two parts, the first stating which user's permission should be changed and the second stating which access type should be changed.
+The remove part specifies how the permissions are going to be changed.
+It's composed of two parts, the first stating which user's permission should be changed and the second stating which access type should be changed.
 Let's say for example:
 {% highlight bash %}
 $ chmod ugo=rwx example
 {% endhighlight %}